 In the introduction to the book of Revelation, Fanning argues John the Apostle is the best candidate for authorship, writing in A.D.
 95-98 to churches in Asia Minor.

 In fact, Fanning has a consistently futurist perspective.
-With respect to the seven seals, Fanning suggests they are “the initial expression of God’s judgment on sin in anticipation of completing world-wide redemption.”
-These vivid symbols “referred to “real, this-worldly suffering that the earth and its inhabitants will experience as judgment from God during the future climactic events of this age” (p.
+With respect to the seven seals, Fanning suggests they are “the initial expression of God’s judgment on sin in anticipation of completing worldwide redemption.”
+These vivid symbols “referred to “real, this-worldly suffering that the earth and its inhabitants will experience as a judgment from God during the future climactic events of this age” (p.
 235).
 The 144,000 are ethnic Jews: “John affirms the widespread ancient Jewish expectation of the regathering in the end-times of all the tribes of ethnic Israel from the exile among the nations” (p.
 263).
 The locust from the abyss are demons functioning in some ways like an invading army (p.
 299), but this “nightmarish scenario will be devastatingly real” (p.
 306).
 The mark of the beast most likely refers to Nero, but it is part of John’s typological pattern which foreshadows “the escalated fulfillment in the future antichrist” (p.
 380).
-As for meaning of Babylon in Revelation 17, he rejects the classic dispensationalist view the city as literal Babylon as well as the common preterist view the city is Jerusalem.
-He argues Babylon refers to Rome as part of John’s use of typology, first-century Rome foreshadows the ultimate future worldwide enemy of God (p.
+As for the meaning of Babylon in Revelation 17, he rejects the classic dispensationalist view of the city as literal Babylon, as well as the common preterist view the city is Jerusalem.
+He argues Babylon refers to Rome as part of John’s use of typology.
+First-century Rome foreshadows the ultimate future worldwide enemy of God (p.
 440-41).

 Following the commentary proper is a chapter entitled “Theology of Revelation.”
 Fanning argues the book of Revelation is centered on “the true and living God engaged with his good creation.”
 He observes that Revelation is a “God-saturated book” (p.
 568) and offers a series of points summarizing how Revelation describes God.
 Revelation is also a book about the reality of evil that has corrupted humans as well as creation.
-The book therefore describes an ongoing enslavement to deception and corruption by Satan and his minions (p.
+The book, therefore, describes an ongoing enslavement to deception and corruption by Satan and his minions (p.
 571).
 Yet God works to establish his reign over his defiant and rebellious creation.
 God and the Lamb finally rule over creation, fulfilling God’s purpose of redemption.
 Revelation also describes a new community of the redeemed, although the word church does not appear in the book after chapter 3.
-Those who follow Christ suffered greatly in the severe final tribulation to come and the church is called to endure in faith and obedience in these intense trials (p.
+Those who follow Christ suffered greatly in the severe final tribulation to come.
+The church is called to endure in faith and obedience in these intense trials (p.
 573) while looking forward to the final salvation of diverse corporate worship of God.

 Conclusion.
-It seems strange to describe a 600+ commentary as brief, but this only in comparison to the mammoth commentaries from Aune and Beale.
+It seems strange to describe a 600+ commentary as brief, but this is only in comparison to the mammoth commentaries from Aune and Beale.
 Fanning’s contribution is worth consulting, especially as a representative of a future-orientated commentary on Revelation.
 His approach to symbolic language and typology grounds the exegesis in the overall story of Scripture.
-It is superior in this regard to Robert Thomas’s overtly dispensational commentary (Moody, 1992) or Paige Patterson’s attempt at a consciously pre-millennial commentary in the NAC series.
+It is superior to Robert Thomas’s overtly dispensational commentary (Moody, 1992) or Paige Patterson’s attempt at a consciously pre-millennial commentary in the NAC series.
 Like other Zondervan Exegetical New Testament Commentaries, Fanning’s work is exegetically solid and reflects evangelical theological commitments.